How to Install Plane on Your Synology NAS

 • STEP 11

-Now create three new folders inside the plane folder that you created at STEP 10 and name them db, redis, uploads.
+Now create four new folders inside the plane folder that you created at STEP 10 and name them db, rabbitmq, redis, uploads.
 Follow the instructions in the image below.

 Note: Be careful to enter only lowercase, not uppercase letters.